 There is a wealth of information on the positive health effects and nutritional value of placenta consumption and here’s why, Placenta consumption has been reported to:

-- Balances hormones
+- Balance hormones

-- Enhances milk supply
+- Enhance milk supply

-- Increases energy
+- Increase energy

-- Are rich in vitamin B6
+- Rich in vitamin B6

 - Rich in Iron

 I will pick up the placenta and get started processing it ASAP.
 It is my goal that this process is as easy for my placenta encapsulation clients as possible.
 For this reason, I gladly pick up the placenta with my own cooler, process it in 24 hours, then drop it back off to the client in capsule form.
 If the umbilical cord was still attached to the placenta when I receive it, I will include a free gift of a cord keepsake.

 Depending on the size and health of the placenta, you can assume that you will receive 80-120 placenta capsules.
 When deciding how many capsules to consume and how often, it is always important to follow your bodies needs first and foremost.
 My personal recommendation is to start with 2 capsules every morning, more if you are feeling particularly emotionally fragile.